For a mediation arranged at the request of the parties by the Office of the Small Business Commissioner the following are to be complied with fully.

 - any statement or document made by the Mediator.

 - The Mediator will not accept appointment as an arbitrator in, or act as an advocate in, or provide advice to a party to any arbitral or judicial proceeding relating to the dispute.

 - Neither party will take action to cause the Mediator to breach the previous clause.

-- A party may terminate the mediation immediately by giving written notice to each other party and to the Mediator at any time during or after the mediation conference.
+- Unless a mediation has been ordered by a Court, a party may terminate a mediation by giving written notice to each other party and to the Mediator during the mediation conference.

 - The mediation will be terminated automatically upon execution of a settlement agreement in respect of the dispute.

 - If settlement is reached at the mediation conference, the terms of the settlement must be written down and signed by the parties and the Mediator before any of the participants leave the mediation conference.